7 tips for building a healthy relationship

 When you start a new relationship you might decide that you would like the relationship to be sexual.
 Whatever you are ready for, this might be different to what your partner is ready for and you should never assume they are at the same stage as you.
 For example you might be ready for your partner to see you naked and to touch one another, but they may be comfortable with touching with clothes on instead.

 Talking to your partner about what they are comfortable with happening and sharing what you wish to happen allows you both to be aware of the boundaries around your physical interactions.
-It enables you to get their consent before doing anything, which is an essential part of a relationship and also to share your consent with them, which is equally important.
+It enables you to get their consent before doing anything, which is an essential part of a healthy relationship and also to share your consent with them, which is equally important.

 When having sex, consent is an agreement between both partners that they definitely want to have sex, or do any sexual act.
 Both partners need to fully and clearly agree to it, and it must be continuous for the duration of sex.
 That means that either partner has the right to change their mind at any time.